”His is the sensitive interpretation of composers’ dreams.’’ Loretta K. Notareschi (composer and professor of music at Regis University, USA)

 Four Moods by Loretta K. Notareschi for baritone ukulele (baritone version dedicated to Donald Bousted)

-The Dowie Dens of Yarrow by Samantha Muir
+Variations on The Dowie Dens of Yarrow by Samantha Muir

 The Falling Rain by Samantha Muir